hassanannajjar/wallet_app/README.md

 - Make sure all assets (backgrounds, cards) are included in `pubspec.yaml`.
 - Card transitions rely on animated widgets within `Stack` and `Positioned`.
 - Flutter Version I used 3.32.4
+- The card stack and animated transitions are inspired by the wallet UI concept shared by [Kingsley Orji](https://www.linkedin.com/in/kingsleyorji/).
+- Developed and maintained by [Hassan Al-Najjar](https://www.linkedin.com/in/hassanannajjar/).

 ## License